WenChentao/3DeeCellTracker/README.md

 In the next version of our PyPI package 3DeeCellTracker v0.4.1, following issues will be fixed:
 - Solve the bug "the directions of arrows showing the accurate correction are opposite"
   - The codes here have been fixed
+- Add functions for extracting/drawing activities from cell images based on tracked labels
+- Add the function for storing coordinates of tracked cells

 ## Updates: